ahmadalsharef994/candidate_matching_tool/README.md

 This system matches and ranks job candidates against job descriptions using three text similarity techniques: cosine similarity, square root cosine similarity, and Improved Similarity Coefficient (ISC).
 It provides a straightforward web interface for uploading job descriptions, and displays the top 20 candidates ranked by similarity scores.

-A scalable web-based tool for screening and ranking job candidates against job descriptions using text similarity techniques.
-Built to process large candidate pools (20k–30k resumes) and return top-ranked profiles.
+ Built to process large candidate pools (20k–30k resumes) in seconds and return top-ranked profiles.

 ## Key Features